Capitals reveal postseason injuries; Alex Ovechkin says he’s confident in contract talks

 “Yeah, it was weird,” Carlson said.
 “It wasn’t even that hard.
 It was just how I kind of turned.”

 Eller said his Game 2 injury was his second groin injury of the season.
-He also had a shoulder and neck injury earlier in the year after the New York Islanders’ Leo Komarov hit him from behind and into the boards.
+He also had a shoulder and neck injury earlier in the year after the Islanders’ Leo Komarov hit him from behind and into the boards.
 Eller said none of the injuries should impact his offseason training or the start of next season.

 “It was frustrating for me,” Eller said of the season.
 “I historically haven’t missed a lot of games.
 The one that hurt the most was here in the playoffs, it was just tough timing not to be able to … your buddies not giving you what you want out of it, little bit unlucky timing.”